How Much is My Motorcycle Injury Claim Worth?

 Types of Compensatory Damages

-Damages describe the injuries that you suffered, or any loss, as a result of the accident.
+Damages describe the injuries you suffered, or any loss, resulting from the accident.
 If you were hit riding your motorcycle and experienced any bodily harm and/or damage to your motorcycle, then you may be entitled to compensation.

 The two main categories in which you are normally eligible for compensation are general and special damages.
-General damages refer to any intangible injuries that cannot be given a specific monetary amount but are calculated as losses as a result of an accident.
-General damages include pain and suffering, mental anguish, and any other losses that may have lowered your quality of life.
+General damages refer to intangible injuries that cannot be given a specific monetary amount but are calculated as losses due to an accident.
+General damages include pain and suffering, mental anguish, and other losses that may have lowered your quality of life.

-On the other hand, special damages account for economic losses that were suffered by the plaintiff.
+On the other hand, special damages account for the plaintiff’s economic losses.
 This includes anything that can be given a monetary value, such as lost wages, diminished earning capacity, medical bills, long-term care or nursing home expenses, and any other expenses that can be attributed to the accident.

 In rare circumstances, the plaintiff may be able to collect punitive damages.
-In these cases, the plaintiff has to show that the defendant acted with recklessness, malice, or deceit.
-Punitive damages are intended to punish the wrongdoer and make an example of their poor conduct to society.
-It is best to speak to an attorney about the details of your situation in order for them to determine if you are eligible for punitive damages.
+In these cases, the plaintiff must show that the defendant acted recklessly, maliciously, or deceitfully.
+Punitive damages punish wrongdoers and exemplify their poor conduct to society.
+It is best to speak to an attorney about the details of your situation for them to determine if you are eligible for punitive damages.

 Contact an Experienced Chicago Motorcycle Accident Attorney

-Although all motorcyclists are required to have insurance, the insurance companies are determined to pay as little out-of-pocket as possible for your injuries.
-You need an attorney who can build the strongest case for you in order to ensure that you receive the compensation you deserve.
+Although all motorcyclists must have insurance, the insurance companies are determined to pay as little out-of-pocket as possible for your injuries.
+You need an attorney who can build the strongest case to ensure you receive the compensation you deserve.
 Contact Malman Law today to schedule a free, no-obligation consultation.
 It is time to begin your process of healing.

 What’s your case worth?
 Submit for a free case review